 1. Course Code HS 605 2.
 Title of the Course Social and Political Philosophy 3.
 Credit Structure L-T-P-Credits 3-0-0-3 4.
 Name of the Philosophy Concerned Discipline 5.
 Pre-requisite, if any None 6.
-Scope of the Course The course examines central philosophical positions and ideologies in social and political philosophy, their relation to contemporary society, politics, and culture, and the significance of social and political philosophy for human values.
-7. Course Syllabus The concept of Modernity and its philosophical underpinnings, Nationalism and its moral basis, Democracy and its forms, Secularism and its critiques, Socialism and its alternatives.
-8. Suggested Books Part I in Hegel by Charles Taylor, Cambridge University Press, 1975 The Morality of Nationalism by Robert McKim and Jeff McMahan, Oxford University Press, 1997 3.
+Scope of the Course 7.
+Course Syllabus The concept of Modernity and its philosophical underpinnings, Nationalism and its moral basis, Democracy and its forms, Secularism and its critiques, Socialism and its alternatives.
+8. Suggested Books 1.
+Part I in Hegel by Charles Taylor, Cambridge University Press, 1975 The Morality of Nationalism by Robert McKim and Jeff McMahan, Oxford University Press, 1997 3.
 The Ethics of Nationalism by Margaret Moore, Oxford University Press, 2001 4.
-Secularism and its Critics by Rajeev Bhargava, Oxford University Press, 1998 Political Philosophy edited by Anthony Quinton.
+Secularism and its Critics by Rajeev Bhargava, Oxford University Press, 1998 5.
+Political Philosophy edited by Anthony Quinton.
 Oxford University Press, 1967 6.
 'Why Socialism' in Ideas and Opinions by Albert Einstein.
 Rupa and Co.
 Calcutta 1992 7.
 Selected Chapters in Open Society and its Enemies Volume II by Karl Popper, Princeton University Press, 1971 8.
 The Burden of Democracy by Pratap Bhanu Mehta, Penguin India, 2003 9.
 Rethinking Democracy by Rajini Kothari, Zed books, 2007

+1. Course Code HS 606

+2. Title of the Course Moral Philosophy

+3. Credit Structure L-T-P-Credits 3-0-0-3

+4. Name of the Philosophy

+Concerned Discipline

+5. Pre-requisite, if any None

+6. Scope of the

+Course

-1. Course Code HS 606 2.
-Title of the Course Moral Philosophy 3.
-Credit Structure L-T-P-Credits 3-0-0-3 4.
-Name of the Philosophy Concerned Discipline 5.
-Pre-requisite, if any None 6.
-Scope of the The aim of this course to intorduce students to some of the problems and Course concepts in moral philsophy that are central to philosophy as a discipline.
-Some of the questions to be examined are: How is human nature related to morality?
-What are the grounds for moral obligations?
-Is there an ultimate moral principle?
-Can reason determine how we ought to live?
-What are moral judgments?
-Are there universal goods?
-7. Course Syllabus The Rationality of the Emotions, Objective Moral Reasons, Moral reasons in Context, Respect for persons, Obligation, Happiness, Moral Responsibility, 0 1 1 5 1 Facts and Values, Egoism and Altruism, Utilitarianism and its rivals 8.
-Suggested Books Ethics: Key Concepts in Philosophy by Dwight Furrow, Continuum, 2008 2.
-The Moral Philosophers: An Introduction to Ethics by Richard Norman, , 1998 3.
-Moral Epistemology by Aaron Zimmerman, Routledge, 2010 4.
-Being Good: A Short Introduction to Ethics by Simon Blackburn, Oxford University Press, 2001 The Elements of Moral Philosophy by James Rachels, McGraw-Hill Publishing, 2009 6.
-Ethics: History, Theory, & Contemporary Issues edited by Steven Cahn & Peter Markie, Oxford University Press, 2005 7.
-Ethical Theory: An Anthology edited by Russ Shafer-Landau, Blackwell, 2007 2001
+7. Course Syllabus The Rationality of the Emotions, Objective Moral Reasons, Moral reasons in Context, Respect for persons, Obligation, Happiness, Moral Responsibility, Facts and Values, Egoism and Altruism, Utilitarianism and its rivals.

+8. Ethics: Key Concepts in Philosophy by Dwight Furrow, Continuum, 2008 The Moral Philosophers: An Introduction to Ethics by Richard Norman, , 1998 Moral Epistemology by Aaron Zimmerman, Routledge, 2010 Being Good: A Short Introduction to Ethics by Simon Blackburn, Oxford University Press, 2001 The Elements of Moral Philosophy by James Rachels, McGraw-Hill Publishing, 2009 Ethics: History, Theory, &amp; Contemporary Issues edited by Steven Cahn &amp; Peter Markie, Oxford University Press, 2005 Ethical Theory: An Anthology edited by Russ Shafer-Landau, Blackwell, 2007

 1 Course Code HS 607 2 Title of the Course Foundations of Social Sciences 3 Credit Structure L-T-P-Credits (3-0-0-3) 4 Name of the Concerned Discipline Philosophy 5 Pre-requisite, if any For Research Scholars 6 Scope of the Course 7 Course Syllabus Philosophy of Social Sciences: The Location of the Social The Natural and the Social Order Law and Explanation in Social Sciences Explanation and Understanding The Interpretative Science: Uncertainty Problem Making the Social World 8 Suggested Books Elster, Jon, Explaining Social Behavior: More Nuts and Bolts for Social Sciences Gordon, Scoot, The History and Philosophy of Social Science (London: Routledge, 1991).
 Habermas, Jurgen, On the Logic of Social Sciences (Harvard: MIT Press, 1988).
 Kincaid, Harold, Philosophical Foundations of Social Scienes: Analyzing Controversies in Social Research (Cambridge: Cambridge University Press, 1996).
 Manicas, Peter T., A Realist Philosophy of Social Science: Explanation and Understanding (ambridge: Cambridge University Press, 2006).
 Mantzavinos, Ed., Philosophy of the Social Sciences: Philosophical Theory and Scientific Practice (Cambridge: Cambridge University Press, 2009).
-Martin, Michael & Lee C. McIntyre, Ed., Readings in the Philosophy of Social Sciences (Messachussets: MIT Press, 1994).
+Martin, Michael &amp; Lee C. McIntyre, Ed., Readings in the Philosophy of Social Sciences (Messachussets: MIT Press, 1994).
 Searle, John, Making the Social World: The Structure of Human Civilization (London: OUP, 2010).
-Turner, Stephen & Paul A. Roth, The Blackwell Guide to the Philosophy of Social Sciences (Oxford: Blackwell Publishing, 2003).
+Turner, Stephen &amp; Paul A. Roth, The Blackwell Guide to the Philosophy of Social Sciences (Oxford: Blackwell Publishing, 2003).